1 Timothy 2, 1 – 4

 In the current climate, it is quite easy to assume that those in high positions – whether tycoons, bankers, politicians - are beyond hope, utterly corrupt and to be despised.
 At best they are the butt of all jokes.

 It is the same around the world.
 When we think about the victims in war-torn countries, we judge the leaders who cause the problems.

 Yet Paul urges Timothy to pray for them, even give thanks for them.
 Maybe we should even have compassion for them.
 It seems hard nowadays, doesn’t it?
 How often do we actually think about the high and mighty as human beings?

 When you are reading the papers or watching the news today, check your attitudes when they are talking about the powerful.
 What assumptions do you make about them?

 Something to pray

-Whilst remembering the rich and powerful pray this slightly adapted prayer of Alcuin of York (735-804CE)
+While remembering the rich and powerful, pray this slightly adapted prayer of Alcuin of York (735-804CE)

 Eternal light, shine into their hearts,

 Eternal Wisdom, scatter the darkness of their ignorance,